microsoft/onnxruntime-inference-examples/mobile/examples/question_answering/ios/README.md

 4. Open `<ONNXRuntime-inference-example-root>/mobile/examples/question_answering/ios/ORTQuestionAnswering.xcworkspace` in Xcode and make sure to select your corresponding development team under `Target-General-Signing` for a proper codesign procedure to run the app (only on device required, if running on iOS simulator can skip this step.)

 5. Connect your iOS device/simulator, build and run the app.
-Click `Get Answers!` button to see performed result on displayed sample image.
-A default hint message will be displayed on the initial screen.
+Click `Get Answers!` button to see performed answer based on the given context.
+A default hint message will be displayed on initial screen.

 #
 Here's an example screenshot of the app: